 As an agency servicing over 80 clients across almost every sector, if it important for us to utilise tools where we can.
 These enable us to provide a fully comprehensive image of every client’s digital landscape and highlight any areas that could be further improved or capitalised on.

-This month we spoke to the Web Results SEO team, discussing their agency SEO tools of choice and why they love them.
+This month we spoke to the Web Results SEO consultants, discussing their agency SEO tools of choice and why they love them.

 Sam’s ‘go-to’ SEO tool was Screaming Frog.
 Here’s what he has to say about it “Whether it’s for creating a record of the on-page signals of a site soon-to-be re-launched should I need to refer back to them when finding why a site’s traffic has dipped or ranking slipped, or for spot-checking large sites for anomalies or opportunities Screaming Frog is fantastic.

 Beyond this, it has a massive amount of resources at its disposal with a wide array of spidering filters, reports and for the small amount per year the sub has certainly saved me hours of work which would have cost significantly more”.

 Grace’s favourite SEO tool is SEMRush, here’s what she had to say about it: “SEMRush is my go-to tool of choice.
 The part I use the most is probably the rank tracking feature; this enables me to input keywords targeted across the site in question and track both ranking fluctuations and SERP features as well as highlighting which page ranks for each keyword.

 I like the tech and backlink audit features of the tool too, these often highlight issues that have not been flagged in other tools such as Search Console, so I tend to use a combination of these when completing any kind of technical SEO work for my clients.

 I also use the Small SEO Tool’s Plagiarism Checker, this is particularly helpful for checking either existing website content or new blogs/content written outside of the agency before upload.”